DKISTDC/level2/README.md

 Unknowns
 --------

 - [ ] Reading the Metadata store and also having the Metadata Store read from us feels strange.
 Circular dependency.
-But updating whatever service is behind Metadata is
+But updating whatever service is behind Metadata is more interdependent.
 - [ ] (Tony) We need local persistence to know the state of what worked has already been performed, but a new DB may increase the workload for Tony.
 Using an existing database creates an unwanted dependency.
 - [ ] Who chooses which OP to process next?
 Do we manually choose one and notify them, or can they work on any ready OP?
-- [ ] Han wants to work on OPs, not datasets.
+- [x] Han wants to work on OPs, not datasets.
 How do we know when an OP is complete?
 Are all datasets activated at once?

 Service Graph
 -------------